cloud36/causalcuriosity/mmm_carryover_and_shape_effects.md

 ### Combining: Carryover and Shape / Lag and Diminishing Returns

-There are wwo possible approaches to combining the shape and carryover affects.
+There are two possible approaches to combining the shape and carryover affects.

 1. Apply adstock first and then shape.
 2. Apply shape first and then adstock.